-A year after that, I joined a script writing workshop sponsored by the Film Development Foundation of the Philippines (FDFPI).
+A year after that, I joined a scriptwriting workshop sponsored by the Film Development Foundation of the Philippines (FDFPI).
 To graduate in the workshop, everyone had to write a screenplay.
-So Caduceus became Sa Likod ng Puting Uniporme.
+So Caduceus became Sa Likod ng Puting Uniporme (Behind the White Uniform).
 After a little feedback from my mentor, Nestor U. Torre, I decided to enter the script in a screenwriting competition that same year.
 Fortunately, it became Finalist/Honorable Mention and got to meet the late National Artist and film director Eddie Romero.
 But Sa Likod ng Puting Uniporme never became a film.

 Silver Linings Playbook

 Fast forward to 2013, a few months after I decided to become a freelance writer.
 While searching for writing assignments on a writing job website, I saw the words “movie review”.
 I got excited and I bid on the assignment for $10 for two pages.
 The assignment required me to watch Silver Linings Playbook which was the talked-about film at that time.

 After submitting my work, the editor notified me that the assignment was for a nursing student.
 She requested me to revise the review and make it a term paper in Psychiatric Nursing using the APA format.
 Good thing I have a background in the medical sciences.
 The information came in handy.